-- The difficulty that employers face in recruiting, developing and retaining employees-from entry to senior levels-in jobs with a social justicerelated component; and - Employees' lack of access to Yukon-based training to enter those jobs or to develop careers.
+- The difficulty that employers face in recruiting, developing and retaining employees-from entry to senior levels-in jobs with a social justice-related component. - Employees' lack of access to Yukon-based training to enter those jobs or to develop careers.

-A 2007 analysis of the market potential for the institute in Yukon, showed that there were at least 1,390 jobs with a justice component.
-This represents almost eight percent of the Yukon labour force.
-The jobs are found in many fields, including corrections, counselling and social service delivery; investigation and enforcement; and emergency services, conservation and environmental protection.
+A 2007 analysis of the potential market in Yukon for the institute showed that there were at least 1,390 jobs with a social justice component.
+This represents almost eight percent of Yukon labour force.
+The jobs are found in many fields, including corrections, counselling and social service delivery; investigation and enforcement; and emergency services, conservation and environmental protection, etc.